Frequently asked questions

 Licensees are required to observe a code of ethics which includes the necessity for professional insurance, continuing professional development (CPD) and supervision.

-UK College / Central England College provides an ongoing programme of training events.
-We would normally expect licensees to attend a minimum of 2 days CPD per annum.
-CPD courses from other training providers may also be acceptable.
+The UK College of Mindfulness Meditation provides an ongoing programme of training events.
+We would normally expect licensees to attend a minimum of 2 days CPD and one retreat day per annum.
+CPD courses from other training providers may also be acceptable. to find out more and to book onto CPD visit The UK College of Mindfulness Meditation

-Group supervision is available to all students.
-Alternatively, graduates may arrange supervision as required by skype or phone.
+Group and one to one supervision is available to all students and graduates.
 Informal help and support is freely available from college tutors and support staff, on an ongoing basis.

 There is an entirely optional ‘Learning Pathway’ for qualified Mindfulness Now teachers.
 This runs from April of each year for twelve months and includes supervised training practise, further developmental training, attendance on a residential retreat in as well as a ‘Train the Trainer’ qualification.
 This may lead to a licensed opportunity to provide teacher training of the Mindfulness Now within agreed areas.